 Academics is the core of the University Honors Program, and we offer courses designed to engage all Honors students actively in their academic choices and possibilities.
-All Honors students share a common Honors curriculum that enables students from every major in every college to complete the University Honors Program requirements their way.
+All Honors students share a common Honors curriculum that enables all students from every major in every college to complete the University Honors Program requirements their way.

 The following requirements apply to all students entering the Program in Fall 2015 or later: